powsybl/powsybl-core/docs/simulation/dynamic/index.md

 - a mapping between static components of the network and dynamic models
 - optionally, a description of events occurring in the dynamic simulation (disconnection of a line, change of tap for a transformer, etc.)
 - a set of parameters for the simulator itself (simulation start and stop time, solver parameters, etc.)
-- a configuration file to configure the outputVariables to export at the end of the simulation
+- a configuration file to configure the output variables to export at the end of the simulation

 (dynamic-models-mapping)=
 ### Dynamic models mapping